RomanPilyushin/RealView/README.md

-# TheShapeFixer Class Explanation
+# RealView Explanation

-The `TheShapeFixer` class designed to validate and repair 2D shapes represented as sequences of connected points.
+The `TheShapeFixer` class is designed to validate and repair 2D shapes represented as sequences of connected points.
 It ensures that shapes meet specific criteria to be considered valid polygons and provides methods to correct invalid shapes when possible.

 ## Overview